Hossam281/Booking-App/README.md

 - **routes**: Contains vue-router initialization folder.
 - **stores**: Contains Pinia stores and global states/actions for the project.

-## API Quota Warning

-**Important**: The Booking App uses a third-party API for hotel data, and the API quota has been reduced to only 50 calls per month.
-Exercise caution to avoid exceeding this limit.
-If the API quota is exceeded, the app may experience disruptions or fail to fetch data.
-Please be mindful of the API usage to ensure uninterrupted service.

 ## Technologies Used
 - **Vue.js**